r3zound/hassio-addons/netalertx/README.md

 ## About

-🖧🔍 WIFI / LAN intruder detector.
+Network presence and intruder detector.
 Scans for devices connected to your network and alerts you if new and unknown devices are found.
 This addon is based on the [docker image](https://github.com/jokob-sk/NetAlertX/tree/main/dockerfiles) from jokob-sk.

 ## Installation